In This Article

 What is the PrintNightmare Vulnerability?

-The PrintNightmare vulnerability enables attackers to execute remote code on our devices, and thus take control over them.
-It’s not entirely clear when the vulnerability was first discovered, although most literature on the subject states that it was discovered around June 2021, by the US Cybersecurity Infrastructure Security Agency.
+The PrintNightmare vulnerability enables attackers to execute remote code on devices to then be able to take control over them.
+It’s not entirely clear when the vulnerability was first discovered, but most literature on the subject states that it was discovered around June 2021, by the US Cybersecurity Infrastructure Security Agency.

 1. Install the relevant updates